DaneVinson/scarredworld/markdown/scarred-world.md

 # Scarred World

 ## The Scarring
 Seven-hundred years ago a catastrophic event left the world vulnerable to random contact with the outer planes.
 Large portions were wiped away by pure chaos.
 Much of the rest was populated with supernatural horrors.
 Today half the world is consumed by pure chaos and much that remains is uninhabitable.
-Only the most powerful pockets of mortal civilization remain.
+The boundaries between the Prime Material Plane and the Outer Planes are heavily fractured allowing all manner of creatures and effects to cross between.
+[Chaos Storms](./chaos-storms.md) are possibly the most well know and destructive of these incursions but extra-planar creatures of all types also cross through, some by choice and some drawn through against their will.
+Only the most powerful pockets of native, mortal civilization remain.
 Characters begin the campaign in one such pocket, [Nexus, City of Coins](./city.md).

 ## Character Creation
 Players may create either one or two characters under the guidelines that follow.
 Players with two characters may only run one at a time selecting which at the start of each session.
 Such paired characters are level-bound together, i.e. when one advances so does the other.